ngryman/gulp-pimp/readme.md

 #### `manifest` <sup><sub>`{string}`</sub></sup>

 Name of the manifest file.
-If the file already exists, imports are appended to the end.
+If it already exists, imports are appended to the end of the file.
 If not the file is created.

 #### `options` <sup><sub>`{object|function}`</sub></sup>